 - Online formative question papers at the end of each topic – we'll give you answers and explanatory comments for all questions as soon as you've finished the exam

 - Clinical examinations at the end of each topic using the same framework as in the summative exams

 - Written feedback on developing clinical skills and professional behaviour, plus a one-to-one verbal discussion

 When Year 5 students apply for Foundation year placements, their applications are assessed using an 'educational performance measure' which ranks students in order, reflecting their position in relation to other students in their year.

-At HYMS we use your summative assessment scores to calculate your ranking.
+We use your summative assessment scores to calculate your ranking.
 These scores encompass all our curriculum themes, and include knowledge and skills from all previous years of the course.